- Robert C. Gallagher

 · This person has resigned, but we still need to complete the project.

-In fact, there are eight broad areas where change can occur: Scope, Time, Cost, Quality, HR, Communications, Risk, Procurement and Stakeholders.
-This list, no coincidence, corresponds to eight of the PMI knowledge areas (PMBoK 5th ed, p60).
-But there is no “Deal with scope change” or “Handle HR disruption.”
+eight of the PMI knowledge areas (PMBoK 5th ed, p60).
+But there is no “Deal with scope change” or

-Thus, we have, in the wisdom and experience of the PMI, the ninth knowledge area: Project Integration Management with the process Perform Integrated Change Control.
+be done in isolation from time, cost, quality,….Thus, we have, in the wisdom and experience of the PMI, the ninth knowledge area: Project Integration Management with the process Perform Integrated Change Control.
 This is the only practical technique for addressing project change – holistically across all areas.
 But “perform” omits “plan” and “evaluate.”
 It’s still not complete.

 In the next installment of this series, I’ll drill deeper into the change process and how it works.